Brian Kelly Fires Back At Accusations That He Drank Alcohol In His LSU Office And Golfed A Lot

 Among the stories circulated by those at LSU and close to LSU in the weeks and months after Kelly’s firing was one that described Kelly sipping wine in his coaches’ office at the LSU football facility, though that was never reported.
 Meanwhile, sources told Tiger Rag that Kelly played a lot of golf during football seasons, which has been reported.

 Kelly’s offense suffered last season as he never had a healthy Garrett Nussmeier at quarterback.
-Hired in essence to win LSU another national championship, in the end, Kelly never reached the College Football Playoff in his four seasons as LSU coach.
-He finished 34-14 overall (19-10, SEC) with one SEC West title in 2022.
-When fired, he had six years remaining on a 10-year, $100 million contract, which resulted in the $54 million buyout.
+Hired in essence to win LSU another national championship, in the end, Kelly was fired because he never reached the College Football Playoff in his four seasons as LSU coach.
+The closest he came was his first year in 2022 when the Tigers beat Alabama and won the SEC West, finishing 0-4 and 6-2.
+In three full seasons, his worst mark was 9-4 and 5-3.

 “Maybe a little more,” Kelly said when Dvoracek said $40 million.